-\change{{\bf Anomaly Detection in Wikipedia Revision Histories.} \method detected interesting anomalies in Wikipedia revision histories, which we model as 3-way tensors whose dimension attributes are users, pages, and timestamps in hours.
-Table~\ref{tab:blocks:summary} gives the statistics of the top-$3$ dense subtensors detected by \method (with $\density=\densityarinoarg$ and the maximum cardinality policy) in KoWiki Dataset and by \method (with $\density=\densitygeonoarg$ and the maximum density policy) in EnWiki Dataset.
-All three subtensors detected in KoWiki Dataset indicated edit wars.
+\method detected interesting anomalies in Wikipedia revision histories, which we model as 3-way tensors whose dimension attributes are users, pages, and timestamps in hours.
+Table~\ref{tab:blocks:summary} gives the statistics of the top-$3$ dense subtensors detected by \method (with $\density=\densityarinoarg$ and the maximum cardinality policy) in the KoWiki dataset and by \method (with $\density=\densitygeonoarg$ and the maximum density policy) in the EnWiki dataset.
+All three subtensors detected in the KoWiki dataset indicated edit wars.
 For example, the second subtensor corresponded to an edit war where 4 users changed 4 pages, 1,011 times, within 5 hours.
-On the other hand, all three subtensors detected in Enwiki Dataset indicated bot activities.
+On the other hand, all three subtensors detected in the Enwiki dataset indicated bot activities.
 For example, the third subtensor corresponded to 3 bots which edited 1,067 pages 973,747 times.
-The users composing the top-$5$ dense subtensors in EnWiki Dataset are listed in Table~\ref{tab:bot}.
-Notice that all of them are bots. }
+The users composing the top-$5$ dense subtensors in the EnWiki dataset are listed in Table~\ref{tab:bot}.
+Notice that all of them are bots.